pahimar/vscode-minecraft-essentials/.github/CONTRIBUTING.md

 If this seems like a lot or you aren't able to do all this setup, you might also be able to [edit the files directly](https://help.github.com/articles/editing-files-in-another-user-s-repository/) without having to do any of this setup.
 Yes, [even code](#contribute-code).

-If you want to go the usual route and run the project locally, please follow the steps in our [project setup](PROJECT_SETUP.md) documentation and you should be ready to go!
+As this is an extension pack, changes are primarily made to the `package.json` in the root folder of the project.
+To learn more about making/maintaining extension packs for Visual Studio Code you should read up on the documentation [here](https://code.visualstudio.com/blogs/2017/03/07/extension-pack-roundup).

 ## Contribute Documentation